paulosuzart/paulosuzart.github.io/_posts/2025-05-22-lib-entity-decision.md

 Specific to this example, `evaluateSum` is a method that allows for the rules to be evaluated and the outputs to be summed.
 This is a simple way to implement a decision table that returns a single value.

+## Dignosing the evaluation

-The output to the out.diagnose() method is a string that shows the decision table evaluation result, the input values, and the rules that matched:
+The output to the `out.diagnose()` method is a string that shows the decision table evaluation result, the input values, and the rules that matched:

 ```
 Hit Policy: Sum